Ain't Back Yet: Critical reception

 The song has received mixed reviews from music critics.
 Matt Bjorke of Roughstock said that the song "isn't the Buffett-like country tune" but "fits Kenny Chesney like a glove", as it "details quite a bit about what his life has been like since he became that touring musician."
 Juli Thanki of Engine 145 gave it a "thumbs down", saying that it "sounds like a second rate Jason Aldean song" with an "average vocal performance and bland lyric."

 Music video

 The accompanying music video for this song was directed by Shaun Silva and Joe Thomas (the director of "Summer In 3D".)
 It features Chesney performing in concert and shows home videos from his past tours.

 Chart performance

-On the U.S. Billboard Hot Country Songs charts for the week of February 27, 2010, the song debuted at number 23, and peaked at number 3 in May 2010.
+On the US Billboard Hot Country Songs charts for the week of February 27, 2010, the song debuted at number 23, and peaked at number 3 in May 2010.
 On the Canadian Hot 100 charts for the week of April 3, 2010, the song debuted at number 88.

 The song's B-side, "This Is Our Moment", charted for seven weeks on Hot Country Songs, peaking at 46 in early 2010.